-Street Drugs That are Killing America’s Youth
+Today There are Many Street Drugs Killing America’s Youth

-The ebb and flow of drug use in the United States often mirrors the arrival of new drugs on the market or increased availability of certain illicit substances.
+The ebb and flow of drug use in the United States often mirror the arrival of new drugs on the market or increased availability of certain illicit substances.
 Some of the most popular drugs with America’s youth today, and ones that land kids in an addiction rehab center, include exotic street drugs like bath salts and synthetic marijuana.

-Although the name might make someone think of a product available from a health and beauty store, bath salts are actually a synthetic drug that contains chemicals that mimic the effects of amphetamines (stimulants).
-Bath salts impact the brain much like cocaine and cause an intensely euphoric feeling in users.
+Although the name might make someone think of a product available from a health and beauty store, bath salts are a synthetic drug that contains chemicals that mimic the effects of amphetamines (stimulants).
+Bath salts impact the brain much like cocaine and cause a euphoric feeling in users.
 Reports of death due to consumption of bath salts have raised fears regarding the growing popularity of the drug with American teenagers.

 Emerging opinions on marijuana as a safe substance are influencing America’s youth in their belief that smoking weed offers no harm to the body.
-Opinions from youth on the subject range from the idea that smoking marijuana is “healthier” than smoking cigarettes to the belief that smoking pot actually helps with focus in school.
+Views from youth on the subject range from the idea that smoking marijuana is “healthier” than smoking cigarettes to the belief that smoking pot helps with focus in school.